Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 - **Costs:** 18,000 USD

 #### Create Collection Using Mintbase Minter and SDK as Default for Near
-This flow would enable users to create their own set of collections and NFTs with the support of all the metadata standards by leveraging Mintbase SDK
+This flow would enable users to create their own set of collections and NFTs with the support of all the metadata standards by leveraging Mintbase SDK.
+Users can furthermore add more NFTs to the collection, change price and which all will be reflected on the mintbase marketplace as well.
+Studio owners have access to shareable mintbase marketplace link and skywallet claim link (in case of custodial user).
+Additionally to provide a seamless user experience, the team will be implementing queuing service to track the state of transactions, polling at frontend service, gas estimation for deployment, paying user gas fee functionality from the club wallet.

 #### Standalone Templates for a Variety of Use-Cases
 Provide the User with the ability to select the type and purpose of collections and set the remaining metadata fields and data as per the inputs provided.
-The standard templates identified so far for the first iteration of the development are Membership passes, Certificates, Ticketing, Art and collectibles, Fashion, Music, Virtual real estate, Food and drink, Gaming (virtual land, avatars, weapons, costumes ), Domain names
+The standard templates identified so far for the first iteration of the development are Membership passes, Certificates, Ticketing, Art and collectibles, Fashion, Music, Virtual real estate, Food and drink, Gaming (virtual land, avatars, weapons, costumes ), Domain names.
+Each template requires detailed design flow for development from setting collection information to NFTs metadata, which can be handled in a seamless fashion.
+Moreover studio owners can add NFTs to the collection to already launched collections which shall be visible on the Mintbase marketplace. collection creation process here for users to have a seamless asynchronous process once the data has been provided.

 #### Support for Mintbase Secondary Marketplace in Skywallet
-Skywallet would enable any user to buy/sell/transfer the assets via integration of Mintbase Marketplace in the Skywallet enabling user to have a mobile-friendly seamless experience to facilitate the trading of the digital assets as well
+Skywallet would enable any user to buy/sell/transfer the assets via integration of Mintbase Marketplace in the Skywallet enabling users to have a mobile-friendly seamless experience to facilitate the trading of the digital assets as well.
+For each collection, a separate page shall be created in Skywallet, which the admins can manage from the Studio.
+Users can claim and list their NFTs in this marketplace which is closely tied with Mintbase marketplace.
 <img width="591" alt="Screenshot 2023-10-20 at 1 27 09 PM" src="https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/d9ce3f46-eb2c-4270-b970-4144dbc989bc">

 ### Milestone 3: Utility and Bounties, FTE 2, Duration - 2 Weeks